DataDog/integrations-core/docs/dev/new_check_howto.md

     aggregator.assert_service_check('awesome.search', AwesomeCheck.WARNING)
 ```

-Run only integration tests for faster development using the `-m/--marker` option:
+To speed up development, use the `-m/--marker` option to run only integration tests:

 ```bash
 ddev test -m integration awesome
 ```

-The check is almost done.
-Let's add the final touches by adding the integration configurations.
+Your integration is almost done.
+Next, add the necessary check assets.

-### Create the check assets
+## Create the check assets

-The set of assets created by the ddev scaffolding must be populated in order for a check to be considered for inclusion:
+The set of assets created by the `ddev` scaffolding must be populated in order for a check to be considered for inclusion:

 `README.md`
-: This contains the documentation for your Check, how to set it up, which data it collects, etc…
+: This contains the documentation for your Agent Check, how to set it up, which data it collects, and so on.

 `spec.yaml`
 : This is used to generate `conf.yaml.example` using the `ddev` tooling (see the "Configuration template" tab below).
-See [Configuration specification][16] to learn more.
+See [Configuration specification][12] to learn more.

 `conf.yaml.example`
 : This contains default (or example) configuration options for your Agent Check.
 Do not edit this file by hand!
 It is generated from the contents of `spec.yaml`.
-See the [Configuration file reference][10] to learn its logic.
+See the [Configuration file reference][13] to learn its logic.

 `manifest.json`
-: This contains the metadata for your Agent Check such as the title, categories, etc… See the [Manifest file reference][11] to learn more.
+: This contains the metadata for your Agent Check such as the title and categories.
+See the [Manifest file reference][14] to learn more.

 `metadata.csv`
 : This contains the list of all metrics collected by your Agent Check.
-See the [Metrics metadata file reference][12] to learn more.
+See the [Metrics metadata file reference][15] to learn more.

 `service_check.json`
 : This contains the list of all Service Checks collected by your Agent Check.
-See the [Service check file reference][13] to learn more.
+See the [ServiceAgent Check file reference][16] to learn more.

 For this example, those files would have the following form: